-- A. 5% percent above the employee's current grade and step (pre-promotion); or - B. The entry rate discretionary steps of the new pay grade.
+A. 5% percent above the employee's current grade and step (pre-promotion); please note that when calculating the amount of the 5% percent pay, IF the proposed salary amount falls between steps on the scale, then the amount of pay will be rounded up to the next higher step on the scale.

-Demotion:
+or

+B. The entry rate discretionary steps of the new pay grade.

+Demotions: